tanglj86/hl/nuttx/configs/myboard/README.txt

       but without JNTRST.
     CONFIG_STM32_JTAG_SW_ENABLE - Set JTAG-DP disabled and SW-DP enabled

-  STM32F4Discovery specific device driver settings
+  myboard specific device driver settings

     CONFIG_U[S]ARTn_SERIAL_CONSOLE - selects the USARTn (n=1,2,3) or UART
            m (m=4,5) for the console and ttys0 (default is the USART1).